smartcontractkit/ccip-solana-bs58-generator/README.md

 **Precedence:** `--format` flag → `CCIP_TX_OUTPUT_FORMAT` env var → `base58` default.

 Both formats encode the same serialized transaction bytes.
-Format settings only affect display output, accept `base58` or `base64` (case-insensitive), and are ignored when using `--execute`.
+Format settings only affect display output, accept `base58` or `base64` (case-insensitive).
+When using `--execute`, the transaction is signed and submitted directly to the blockchain.
+No transaction payload is emitted, so the output format setting has no effect.

 **Supported Environments:**